DavidTrelles/weekend-redux-feedback-loop/README.md

 Your project description goes here.
 What problem did you solve?
 How did you solve it?

+The assignment was to create a feedback page that mimics Prime's weekly feedback page.
+It required the use of multiple components that shared variables through a redux store.

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).